Chemical Risk Assessment Structure

 Chemical Risk Assessment

-Areas those should be considered severally are:
+Areas that should be considered severally are:

 • Activities such as maintenance, hazardous wastes management, and workforce that may be in the working area.